Some images enlarge when clicked depending on the resolution

 Current Map of Shively, 2019

 The following 10 images are 1955 aerials photos along Dixie Hwy beginning at Ralph Ave and proceeding south to Upper Hunters Trace.
-They are low resolution, not very clear and have markings.
-To download images of higher resolution with the markings removed, the photos would have to be purchased.
+To download images of higher resolution with the markings removed I would have to purchase the images.
 Clicking an image will enlarge the photo.

 1955 - Ralph Ave, Appleton Lane area